-6.2 Business Plan 2018/19
+7.2 Business Plan 2019/20

-Corporate Goal Ref Strategic Objective PfG Indicator /Outcome Targets 2018/19 Support literacy and 1.
-Provide books and other printed and online materials Indicator 27 1.1 In line with the relevant Public Library Standard, spend £2.25 per capita on stock in all formats. promote a love of reading. in a way that delivers access to a wide range of quality resources to meet the needs Indicator 27 1.2 Increase use of eBooks and eMagazines by 10% compared to the 2017/18 baseline by 31 March 2019. reading. of the entire community.
-Indicator 27 1.3 Satisfy requests within agreed targets i.e.: , 50% of requests satisfied within 7 days; 70% of requests satisfied within 15 days; 85% of requests satisfied within 30 days.
-3. Develop, deliver, facilitate and support programmes and activities for children and young people which foster a love of reading and enhance literacy skills.
-Indicators 11, 12, 15 2.1 90% of libraries will deliver regular Rhythm and Rhyme sessions for pre-school children.
-Indicators 11, 12 2.2 70% of libraries will deliver a class visits programme for primaryage children.
-Indicators 11, 12 2.3 38,000 children will take part in the Big Summer Read by September 2018.
-3. Develop, deliver, facilitate and support programmes for adults which encourage wider reading, develop the confidence of individual readers within a supportive environment and provide opportunities to share reading experiences.
-Indicator 27 3.1 Deliver 900 adult reader group sessions by 31 March 2019.
-3.2 Deliver a One Book Project which achieves 3,000 loans by 31 March 2019.
-Indicator 27 3.3 Support a minimum of three BBC partnership activities by 31 March 2019.
+Corporate Goal Ref Strategic Objective Targets 2019/20 Support literacy and 1.
+1. Provide books and other printed and online materials in a way that delivers access to a wide range of quality resources to meet the needs of the entire community.
+1.1 In line with the relevant Public Library Standard, spend £2.25 per capita on stock in all formats. promote a love of reading.
+1.2 Increase use of eBooks and eMagazines by 10% compared to the 2018/19 baseline by 31 March 2020.
+1.3 Implement a stock-related promotional programme linked to national themes and initiatives.
+1.4 Promote use and awareness of less visible stock through delivery of taster sessions and capsule collections in branch libraries.
+2. 2.
+Develop, deliver, facilitate and support programmes, activities and initiatives for children and young people which foster a love of reading and enhance literacy skills.
+2.1 All libraries will deliver at least two core programmes for children. and initiatives for children and young people which foster a love of reading and enhance literacy 2.2 38,000 children will take part in the Big Summer Read by September 2019.
+3.1 Support a minimum of 140 adult reader groups. develop the confidence of individual readers within a supportive environment and provide opportunities to share 3.2 Support a minimum of two BBC partnership activities by 31 March 2020

-Corporate Goal Ref Strategic Objective PfG Indicator /Outcome Targets 2018/19 Contribute to social and community wellbeing.
-4. Proactively seek to reduce barriers to use especially in areas of social need and in rural areas and among groups who are at risk of being socially excluded.
-Indicators 6,11,12,15,27 ,28 4.1 Achieve the following levels of participation: • 4,950,000 loans/renewals (including eBooks and eMagazines); • 290,000 active members; • 1,000,000 PAT/Wi-Fi use sessions; • 380,000 participants in core and regular programmes.
-Indicators 11,12,27 4.2 Achieve mobile library usage of 370,000 loans/renewals.
-Indicators 11,12,15,19,2 7 4.3 Libraries in identified areas of social need and/or serving urban villages will achieve 50,000 instances of participation in core activities that reflect local needs by 31 March 2019.
-Indicators 19,27,28 4.4 80% of libraries will deliver at least one activity which targets groups or areas at risk of social exclusion.
-Indicator 27 4.5 Complete implementation of three activities in partnership with rural organisations.
-4.6 Implement the 'Out of Hours Library' approach in six rural libraries by 30 September 2018 and complete a project evaluation.
-Indicators 27,28 4.7 Develop an action plan for active aging by 30 June 2018 and implement.
-5. 5.
-Continue to develop and promote libraries as community hubs which facilitate local access to a wide range of services, including through mutually beneficial partnerships with Indicators 6,27 5.1 During 2018/19, all libraries will deliver a range of social activities to promote libraries as community hubs.
-5.2 During 2018/19 engage across the Department for Communities, other Government Departments and organisations in the community and/or voluntary and statutory sectors to explore the potential for partnership working to deliver citizen-focused services.
+Corporate Goal Ref Strategic Objective Targets 2019/20 Contribute to social and community wellbeing. barriers to use especially in areas of social need and in rural 4.1 Achieve the following levels of participation: • 4,750,000 loans/renewals (including eBooks and eMagazines); • 280,000 active members; • 900,000 PAT/Wi-Fi use sessions; 4.2 Achieve mobile library usage of 350,000 loans/renewals.
+4.3 80% of libraries will deliver at least one activity which targets groups or areas at risk of social exclusion.
+4.4 Implement three activities in partnership with rural organisations by 31 March 2020 4.5 Identify and implement actions to increase the impact and use of 'Out of Hours Libraries' and explore funding for additional pilots.
+4.6 Seek to increase library use by older people through programming, partnerships, promotions and adopting an 'age friendly' approach.
+5. Continue to develop and promote libraries as community hubs which facilitate local access to a wide range of services, including through mutually beneficial partnerships with other organisations.
+5.1 During 2019/20, all libraries will deliver social activities to promote libraries as community hubs.
+During 2019/20 engage across the Department for Communities, other Government Departments and organisations in the community and/or voluntary, educational and statutory sectors to explore the potential for partnership working to deliver citizen-focused services.
+5.3 During 2019/20 contribute to the implementation of Community Plans through active continued engagement with local councils and partners in the community planning process.